-we obtain a $\mu$-stable non-locally free instanton bundle of charge $c_2(F)=c_2(E)+1$ such that $F^{**}\simeq E$.
-As it turns out, such an $F$ deforms to a locally free instanton: this is proved showing that the dimension of the non locally free deformations of $F$ is strictly less then the dimension of the Gieseker moduli space at $[F]$.
-We will recall the key ingredients of this argument in \S \ref{section:prime}, where we will adopt it to prove the existence of rank 2 instanton bundles on Fano threefolds of index 1 (Proposition \ref{prop:rank2-index1}).
+As it turns out, the sheaf $F$ deforms flatly to a locally free instanton.
+This is proved showing that the dimension of the non-locally free deformations of $F$ is strictly less than the dimension of the Gieseker-moduli space at $[F]$.
+We will recall the key ingredients of this argument in \S \ref{section:prime}, where we will adapt it to prove the existence of rank-2 instanton bundles on Fano threefolds of index 1, see Proposition \ref{prop:rank2-index1}.

-It is rather natural to wonder if it is possible to adopt a similar approach in the higher rank cases, but unfortunately the answer is negative.
-The reasons why this technique reveals to be effective in the rank 2 case are indeed essentially 2: the fact that for all non-locally free rank 2 instanton $E$, $E^{**}$ and $E^{**}/E$ are an instanton bundle and a rank 0 instanton, respectively (this is what allows to estimate the dimension of the non-locally free deformations of $E$), and the fact that for rank 2 instantons, local freeness is equivalent to reflexivity.
-But both these properties no longer hold for rank bigger then or equal to 3 (see \cite{CM} for details).
+It is natural to ask if a similar approach can be exploited in the higher rank cases, but unfortunately the answer is negative.
+The reasons for the effectiveness of this technique in the rank-2 case are essentially two.
+First, the fact that for any non-locally free rank-2 instanton $E$, the sheaves $E^{**}$ and $E^{**}/E$ are, respectively, an instanton bundle and a torsion instanton.
+This affords an estimate of the dimension of the non-locally free deformations of $E$.
+Second, for rank-2 instantons, local freeness is equivalent to reflexivity.
+But both these properties no longer hold for rank greater than 2, see \cite{CM} for details. \end{remark}